 You see, what I have been doing (and I believe most of you are) is looking for fonts by checking those from inside maybe Word's dropdown list of fonts and testing a font on some words we typed inside a document; and not seeing what we need.

 The Hidden Trick

 We are not seeing those we sought because we are checking those via the dropdown list of fonts while our printer is still set to another non dot-matrix printer.
 The trick if you want to test and find the available draft fonts or its counterparts for a specific printer, is to temporarily set that printer you are attempting to use for DOS printing style as the Default Printer.
 Or simply from within Microsoft Word, change the printer into that.
-Because the dropdown list of fonts depend on the printer you are trying to use.
+Because the dropdown list of fonts depends on the printer you are trying to use.

 By changing the printer to my POS printer (Epson TM-U220D in my case) from within Word, I was able to see now the "hidden" available fonts as shown in the image below:

 And the output printing result is now this (using FontA11 and FontB21):

 Available fonts varies with the printer you are "currently" using.
 Keep that in mind and you won't have any more problem finding the proper fonts for your dot-matrix need in the future.

 I hope this post has helped you in choosing the right fonts now for you dot-matrix printer use.
 Cheers!